meashiri/ctf-writeups/gh-pages/content/posts/202304-DawgCTF/index.md

     (py3) √ dawgctf % cat jurassic_line.txt | base64 -d | tr 'Ee' '01' | perl -lpe '$_=pack"B*",$_'
     DawgCTF{y0u_kn3w_th3_m4g1c_w0rd!}
 ```
 * `Eighty FGX`: Presumably an Enigma problem.
-But did not know to decode the barcodes.
+But did not know to how decode the barcodes.
 * `Bravo Six Going Dark II`: Decoded morse from the flashlights, but it was not yielding sensible values.
 My morse reading skills need work.
 * `CarBode`: I presume this has some data in each frame of the GIF, but no clue yet on how to solve it.
 * `Ring Ring`: The area code does not go live until June 2023.
 So, I am not sure how we are supposed to narrow it down to a town.
 Must benefit from familiarity to the local area, as the organizers are from Maryland.